Rattlesnake Bites in Dogs: Vet-Explained Prevention, Treatment & Emergency Care

 There are some important things to not do in the event of a rattlesnake bite that you might think you’re supposed to try.

-The single most important things to remember after a dog is bitten by a rattlesnake are to identify the snake when you can.
+The single most important thing to remember after a dog is bitten by a rattlesnake is to identify the snake when you can.
 Otherwise, take a picture, and get to the veterinary ER as fast as you can without making your dog run.

 How Is a Rattlesnake Bite in Dogs Treated?